Shopify/ruby-lsp/ADDONS.md

       # define `on_constant_read_node_enter` to specify what this listener should do every time we find a constant
       sig { params(node: Prism::ConstantReadNode).void }
       def on_constant_read_node_enter(node)
-        # Certain helpers are made available to listeners to build LSP responses.
-The classes under `RubyLsp::Interface`
+        # Certain builders are made available to listeners to build LSP responses.
+The classes under `RubyLsp::ResponseBuilders`
-        # are generally used to build responses and they match exactly what the specification requests.
+        # are used to build responses conforming to the LSP Specification.
-        contents = RubyLsp::Interface::MarkupContent.new(kind: "markdown", value: "Hello!")
+        # ResponseBuilders::Hover itself also requires a content category to be specified (title, links, or documentation).
-        @_response = RubyLsp::Interface::Hover.new(range: range_from_node(node), contents: contents)
+        @response_builder.push("Hello!", category: :documentation)
       end
     end
   end